rupin/PiZeroMagicMirror/README.md

 However, we only want to run a single application (the web browser) in full screen – so we don’t need a desktop environment.
 And we already have autologin enabled (and no other users will ever use the Pi) – so we don’t need a login manager either.

-The bare minimum we need are X server and window manager.
+The bare minimum we need are X server and OpenBox window manager.
 Let’s install just that:

 ```
 sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox